 Impact investing through the lens of development

-We raise capital from institutional and individual investors across Europe and North America.
-Using the expertise of our local offices, we place your capital in social enterprises (e.g. Divine Chocolate, Cafedirect, BBOXX energy) who target a balanced financial, social and environmental return across numerous low income and developing countries.
+We raise capital from institutional and individual investors primarily from Europe.
+Using the expertise of our regional offices, we place your capital in social enterprises (e.g. Divine Chocolate, Cafedirect, BBOXX energy) who target a balanced financial, social and environmental return across numerous low income and developing countries.

 The sectors in which we specialise our investing and capacity-building activites are inclusive finance (including microfinance), smallholder, fair trade agriculture and off-grid renewable energy.
 Through our c.
 700 investee partners and additional technical capacity-building activities, we target many of the United Nations sustainable development goals (SDGs) to reach the most underserved communities in the world.